deco3801-mortein/.github/profile/README.md

     `VITE_API_KEY=<your perenual plant API key>`

     -   To get the `NPM_AUTH` token:
-        -   Contact us to for access to install our package
+        -   Contact us for access to install our package
         -   Authenticate with npm registry using a personal access token ([docs](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-npm-registry)).
     -   To get the `VITE_API_KEY`: